muchu999/Hubitat/Fibaro FBGS-222 Smart Implant/readme.md

  what is happening if you want.

 -The data from the implant might not be updated right away when the driver is first installed.
-In the case of the digital input (with notifications), a notification will only be sent once the state of the input changes.
-You therefore have to change the input manually at least once before the child device will be updated.
+In the case of the digital inputs (with notifications), a notification will only be sent by the implant once the state of the input changes.
+You therefore have to change the input state (contact sensor or whatever else you are using) manually at least once before the child device will register the current state of the input.